ptmerz/gmxbenchmark/README.rst

 first time, only adding the additional executable (and, if names were chosen, an additional name).
 ``add_executable.sh`` simplifies this process by only taking an executable and a name as input and rerunning ``gmxbenchmark-prepare`` with the previously chosen arguments.
-Note that since the equilibration, if needed, is only ran with one executable, it doesn't need to be reran upon addition of an executable.
+Note that since the equilibration, if needed, is only run with one executable, it doesn't need to be rerun upon addition of an executable.
 Also note that ``run.sh`` allows to run specific executables only, so it also isn't necessary to rerun benchmarking for all executables.